po1sigala/live/02-Lesson-Plans/Full-Time/01-Week/02-Day/02-Day-LessonPlan.md

 How did today’s lesson go?
 Your feedback is important.
 Please take 5 minutes to complete this [anonymous survey](https://forms.gle/RfcVyXiMmZQut6aJ6).

 ---
-@TODO © YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2021 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.